-Aerial Silks : The total length of the silks provided is 20 yards (60 feet).
+Aerial Silks: The black silks are constructed from a low stretch, 40 denier 100% polyester tricot material.
+The total length of the silks provided is 20 yards (60 feet).
 When folded, they hang at 10 yards (30 feet), with approximately 3-4 feet resting on the ground.
 This allows for about 26-27 feet of aerial space.
+AAS Silks & hammock a low stretch 40 denier 100% polyester tricot.

-Aerial Hoop / Lyra : 36' tabless lyra, hooked by one spanset, height adjustable to performer's preference prior to starting position
+Aerial Hoop / Lyra: 36" tabless lyra, hooked by one spanset, height adjustable to performer's preference prior to starting position

-Aerial Hammock / Sling : 12 yards, black, low stretch, height adjustable to performer's preference prior to starting position
+Aerial Hammock / Sling : 12 yards, black, low stretch, 40 denier 100% polyester tricot material.
+The height is adjustable to performer's preference prior to starting position.
+AAS Silks & hammock a low stretch 40 denier 100% polyester tricot.